-Official transcripts from all colleges and universities attended and two letters of recommendation must be submitted to the Department of Classics.
-Transcripts and letters of recommendation must be in the original, sealed envelope.
+Official transcripts from all colleges and universities attended and two letters of recommendation must be submitted to the Classics program (uploaded through the online application).
 Students must also furnish required Graduate Record Examination (GRE) scores.
 Students interested in receiving financial support need to submit completed financial aid applications to the Office of Financial Aid by the stipulated deadlines.
-For further information see the UA Grad College Website.
+For further information see the University of Arizona Graduate College Website.

-A four-year B.A. in Classics, ideally with advanced-level competence in one classical language and intermediate-level competence in the other, is the expected undergraduate preparation for an applicant.
+A four-year B.A. in Classics or related field, ideally with advanced-level competence in one classical language and intermediate-level competence in the other, is the expected undergraduate preparation for an applicant.
+In some cases, difficiencies can be addressed through intensive summer language courses at the University of Arizona prior to matriculation in the fall semester.
 Applicants with deficiencies in language courses or other areas may be admitted to provisional status in the program on a case-by-case basis.
-Deficiencies will be identified in acceptance letters and must be addressed as soon as possible.
+These will be identified in acceptance letters and must be addressed as soon as possible.
 Students on provisional status will not be eligible for financial aid or other forms of departmental support.

 Grade Point Average

 The applicant must have maintained an undergraduate GPA of 3.0 or higher on a 4.0 scale.

 As a part of the initial application, prospective students should submit a letter of at least 750 words describing their professional goals and ambitions to the department.
 To aid the department in fostering their graduate studies and professional pursuits, prospective students should explain why they are interested in earning an advanced degree in the field.
 They should also indicate clearly which M.A.
 Emphasis (Ancient History, Ancient Religion, Classical Archaeology, Classical Philology, Latin Pedagogy, or Latin Philology) they intend to pursue.
 Applicants should also indicate whether or not they will be applying for financial aid.